-The U.S. Department of Housing and Urban Development (“HUD”) defines a QCT as an area in which 50 percent or more of the households are income-eligible and the population of all census tracts that satisfy this criterion does not exceed 20 percent of the total population of the respective area.
-A low-income qualified census tract must have 50 percent of households with incomes below 60 percent of the Area Median Gross Income (“AMGI”).
-For a complete list of metropolitan and nonmetropolitan QCTs, please see the referenced HUD site.
+The U.S. Department of Housing and Urban Development (“HUD”) defines a QCT as an area in which 50 percent or more of the households are income-eligible, with the population of all census tracts satisfying this criterion not to exceed 20 percent of the total population of the respective area.
+A low-income QCT must have 50 percent of households with incomes below 60 percent of the Area Median Gross Income (“AMGI”).
+For a complete list of metropolitan and nonmetropolitan QCTs, municipalities may consult the referenced HUD website on QCTs.

-“Recipients may also provide these services to other populations, households, or geographic areas disproportionately impacted by the pandemic.
-In identifying these disproportionately impacted communities, recipients should be able to support their determination for how the pandemic disproportionately impacted the populations, households, or geographic areas to be served.”
+In identifying other disproportionately impacted classes, recipients should be able to support their determination that the pandemic resulted in disproportionate public health or economic outcomes to the specific populations, households, or geographic areas to be served.

 In addition, the Social Vulnerability Index (“SVI”) provides municipalities with a means of identifying vulnerable populations.
 It uses U.S. Census data to determine the relative social vulnerability of every census tract.
 The SVI ranks each tract on 14 social factors and groups them into four categories:

 - Socioeconomic Status

 - Housing and Transportation

 The SVI is used by emergency response planners, public health officials, and municipalities to identify and map communities that will most likely need support before, during, and after a natural disaster or public health emergency.